danielbloy/pico-interactive/README.md

 * `circuitpython` contains the exact builds of CircuitPython that have been tested with this project along with the libraries that are used extracted out into the `circuitpython/lib` directory.
-* `coordinator` contains the additional code that a coordinator node requires if used.
-  The `coordinator` is based on the `interactive` framework but adds additional specialisation and can be viewed as an example of how to build a custom node type based on the `interactive` framework.
-Custom code can also be added to a coordinator node.
 * `demo` contains demonstration and test *interactive* displays that are used to test the functionality of this project on a range of boards.
 * `docs` contains the documentation for the `interactive` and `coordinator` directories.